Under Armour Scorpio 2 Review Facts

 There’s little commentary regarding flexibility when it comes to the Under Armour Scorpio 2.
 Reviewers simply had nothing good or bad to say when it came to this aspect.
 Reviewers consistently said that the Scorpio 2 was comfortable and offered a smooth ride so it’s safe to say that the shoe offers some degree of flexibility for the wearer.
 The lugs underfoot do look pretty rigid, though.
 It’s hard to imagine that those tough looking cleats provide much give.
 Thankfully, there’s some space around the lugs which likely offer up some pliability.

 The Under Armour Scorpio 2 is a mild stability shoe.
 The stability mainly comes from the TPU shank found in the shoe’s midfoot.
 This hard shank helps to eliminate excess pronation.
 It’s just enough to help those who overpronate mildly so for runners who need more protection, you’ll have to go with another shoe.
 Mild pronators found the TPU shank did its job.
 It's not visible from viewing the shoe's side profile but rest assured it's in there doing its job!
 In addition, the snug fit of the shoe helped to ensure a stable ride.
-Of course, the grippy outsole also contributes to the shoe’s overall stability.
-Runners felt sure footed when running in the Scorpio 2.
+Of course, the grippy outsole also contributes to the shoe’s overall stability and runners felt sure-footed when running in the Scorpio 2.

 The Under Armour Scorpio 2 features a 9mm drop.
 It’s fairly standard but not high enough to sacrifice stability.
 The prominent cleat-like lugs contribute greatly to the drop but also manage to add a bit of visual interest to what is beside them a fairly standard looking shoe.
 The well-padded midsole also contributes to the drop but ensures the wearer is comfortable and well-protected.
 It’s by no means a minimalist shoe but it still manages to provide a light ride.